shivannis/xandr-docs-public/xandr-docs/customer-support/xcs-opening-a-new-case.md

 Select the category that best describes the case:

+- **Product Support** - Technical support queries, or questions about how to use features.
+- **Audit** - Questions about creative auditing standards, or pending or failed creative audits, as well as brand inquiries and questions about banned domains.
 - **Anti-Malvertising** - Questions about banned ads or advertisers.
+- **Bidder, SSP, and Data Integrations Support** - Questions from external partners (external DSPs, SSPs and data providers).
+- **Client Finance** - General Billing requests, or questions around Credit, or Collections.
 - **Business Support** - Questions about invoices, contracts, credits, finance access control, and your account with.
-- **Creative Audit** - Questions about  creative auditing standards, or pending or failed creative audits.
-- **Domain Audit** - Questions about banned domains.
-- **Product Support** - Technical support queries, or questions about how to use features.
-- **Client Finance** - General Billing requests, or questions around Credit, or Collections.
-- **Other** - Questions that don't fit the other categories.

 ## Step 2: Select an issue

-> [!NOTE]
-> This step is only applicable if you selected the Product Support, Business Support or Client Finance categories.
-If you selected a category other than Product Support, Business Support or Client Finance, go to [Step 4](#step-4-add-a-subject-and-description).

-Select an issue from the **What Can We Help With** drop down menu.
+Select an issue from the **Topics** drop down menu which best suits your case.

 ## Step 3: Set the severity